Share this entry

 With a restricted stock unit, the employee doesn’t own any property.
 You just have the right to receive the value of a share of stock upon the occurrence of certain events.

-It’s a derivative instrument, unlike restricted stock, where it has less advantaged tax treatment.
-With restricted stock, you own the stock outright and if you met the statutory holding periods, you get long-term capital gains treatment.
-With an RSU, on the other hand, you're not eligible to receive long-term capital gains treatment because you haven't put up any capital to own the stock or paid any taxes when you received the award to establish their tax basis in the stock at a lower valuation.
+It’s a derivative instrument, unlike restricted stock, so it has less advantaged tax treatment.
+With restricted stock, you own the stock outright and if you met the statutory holding periods when you sell the stock, you get long-term capital gains treatment on the gain.
+With an RSU, on the other hand, you’re not eligible to receive long-term capital gains treatment based on when the RSU was granted because you don’t own stock when the RSU is granted.
+You only receive stock and start your holding period for long-term capital gains purposes when the RSU vests.

-That structure seems to protect employees in a way that options don't, particularly if they leave the company.
+That structure—using RSUs that require an exit before vesting—seems to protect employees in a way that options don’t, particularly if they leave the company.
 Why isn’t it more popular?

 Ward: A lot of these structures work really, really well for public companies, but don’t work as well for private companies.

-Part of the problem with RSUs is that, unless there is, in IRS speak, a "substantial risk of forfeiture," then the transfer of the RSUs would be deemed to be property at the time it's granted to the recipient, even though there are vesting conditions.
+Part of the problem with RSUs is that, unless there is, in IRS speak, a “substantial risk of forfeiture,” then the transfer of the RSUs would be deemed taxable at the time they’re granted to the recipient, even though there are vesting conditions.

 If that’s the case, and I give you 10,000 RSUs that are worth $200,000, now you’ve got an immediate tax impact.
 So how do we get around that?
 There has to be a substantial risk of forfeiture.

-This leads to another work-around that we’ve observed and which accounting firms have gotten comfortable with that won’t blow your tax treatment, which is having an expiration date on the RSUs.
+The workaround we use and which accounting firms have gotten comfortable with that won’t blow your tax treatment is having an expiration date on the RSUs.
 This is something you’ll want advice on from your accountants, but we generally see RSUs with a life of around seven years.

 Because of this limited lifespan, if you give RSUs at an early stage of the company’s life, where it’s not at all clear that you’ll get to an exit before the RSU expires, you’re essentially giving the employees nothing at all because if you don’t get to an exit before the RSU expires, in order to comply with the IRS rules, the whole thing will just evaporate.

-Lisa: Also, unlike options, which allow employees to decide when to exercise, RSUs give the employee no choice about when the event will happen that triggers taxes.
+Lisa: And because there is no concept of exercising RSUs, the employee can’t do anything to avoid losing the RSU when it expires, if it hasn’t vested before the expiration date.
+Also, unlike options, which allow employees to decide when to exercise, RSUs give the employee no choice about when the event will happen that triggers taxes.
 That difference takes away the employee’s ability to do some tax planning, which some employees, particularly executives, might want to do to maximize their income from the equity.